Seyi Sodimu: 1997–2003

 After saving up enough money, Carl's American musical background and Seyi's African musical influence resulted in the release of Seyi's first album entitled Born in Afrika in 1998, which contained the hit song "Love me jeje, love me tender".
 The album was released under Shakara Entertainment.
 This album topped the charts in Nigeria on Ray Power 100 FM and sold over 30,000 copies in the first weeks of its release.
 The album also earned him nominations and awards in Nigeria.

 In 2003, Seyi released his sophomore album State of Mind under Goodlife Entertainment.
 This album contained the hit "Money Man" and a tribute to Fela, "Fela the King".
 "Money man" topped the charts in Nigeria and was on heavy rotation by several radio stations including Choice FM radio in London.

 Seyi's albums were independently produced.
 Seyi wrote and co-produced all the songs.
 Carl Bassey and Seyi co-produced Born in Afrika.
 State of Mind was predominantly produced by Seyi.
 Chris Biondo was the sound engineer for both albums and Seyi's subsequent singles with the exception of "Pele Pele".

 Seyi performed at the Washington, DC Press Club, performed alongside Wyclef Jean, worked with Ginuwine and collaborated with reggae star Wayne Wonder.

 2007–present

 In 2007, Seyi released a song with reggae star Wayne Wonder called "Sophisticated Lady".
 A year later, Seyi released a song and video for "Set Me Free" directed by Ayoola Daramola.

 In 2012, Seyi released another single "GBEDU".

 In 2014, Seyi released "Pele Pele", a remake of Ebenezer Obey's "ore mi se pele pele".
 Seyi diversified into other business ventures, including real estate, fashion and automotive.
 "Pele Pele" was produced by Lagos Hitmaker Shizzi.
 The video was directed and shot by Sesan Ogunro of film factory in a serene location in London.

 Personal life

 Seyi is married to a Nigerian woman from Ondo state and has two children, a boy and a girl.
 His wife is an entrepreneur who runs a group of schools.
-She is a co-founder of the Alicemay Hope Foundation, an NGO devoted to educating women and female children in impoverished areas, alongside his daughter.
-His daughter is in University in America and his son attends secondary school in Nigeria.
 His daughter is a songwriter and sings backup on a lot of Seyi's tracks.